You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 Find a Doctor

-Patients who plan ahead may have a better knee arthroscopy experience.
-There are a host of things you can do to aid your rehabilitation from knee surgery.
-These can make your recovery go much more smoothly as you transition back to your routine, day-to-day activities.
+Patients who plan ahead for surgery have a better shoulder replacement experience.
+There are a host of things you can to do aid your rehabilitation from shoulder surgery.
+These can make your recovery go much more smoothly as you transition back to your routine and day-to-day activities.
+Consider the following:

 IMPORTANT SAFETY INFORMATION

-The performance of knee arthroscopy depends on age, weight, activity level and other factors.
+As with any medical treatment, individual results may vary.
+The performance of shoulder replacements depends on age, weight, activity level and other factors.
 There are potential risks and recovery takes time.
-People with conditions limiting rehabilitation should not have this surgery.
-Only an orthopaedic surgeon can tell if knee arthroscopy is right for you.
+If you have conditions that limit rehabilitation you should not have this surgery.
+Only an orthopaedic surgeon can tell you if shoulder replacement is right for you.